Periods: Important things to know

 - exercise regularly

-- eat nutritious foods (i.e. cut back on sugar, salt and caffeine)
+- eat nutritious foods (e.g. it may help to cut back on sugar, salt and caffeine)

 - drink water